QuantEcon/lecture-source-py/source/rst/rob_markov_perf.rst

 * :math:`\Gamma_{it} := W_i' - M_i' F_{-it}`

-This is an LQ robust dynamic programming problem of the type studied in the :doc:`Robustness<robustness>` lecture, which can be solved by working backward
+This is an LQ robust dynamic programming problem of the type studied in the :doc:`Robustness<robustness>` lecture, which can be solved by working backward.

 Maximization with respect to distortion  :math:`v_{1t}` leads to  the following version of the :math:`\mathcal D` operator from the :doc:`Robustness<robustness>` lecture, namely